Vasil-Shaikh/DevOps-Assignment/README.md

-# DevOps-Assignment
+# DevOps-Assignment - Dummy Data App
 This repo contains files for DevOps Assignment

 Send a POST request to http://localhost:3000/generate with JSON payload containing the fields and count parameters.